-- how services are promoted or communicated, through a strengths or asset-based approach (K13, S13) - 3.
-Uses the principles and theories relating to behavioural science and behaviour change tools and techniques to work with people and groups so that they can make decisions, set goals and identify their priorities regarding their health and wellbeing (S21, S22) - 4.
-Uses a range of communication skills to ensure that people understand risks to health, the actions they can take, and local service provision that can help them, while identifying and breaking down barriers to communication, which could include sensory disability. neurodiversity, low levels of literacy or health literacy, language or cultural.
+- strengths or asset-based approach (K13, S13) - Uses the principles and theories relating to behavioural science and behaviour change tools and techniques to work with people and groups so that they can make decisions, set goals and identify their priorities regarding their health and wellbeing (S21, S22) - 4.
+Uses a range of communication skills to ensure that people understand risks to health, the actions they can take, and local service provision that can help them, while identifying and breaking down barriers to communication, which could include sensory disability, neurodiversity, low levels of literacy or health literacy. language or cultural.
 Shows compassion and empathy when working with people.
 (K31, S30, S31, S32, B4) - 5.
-Explains how and why they maintain and keep secure and accurate records and the importance of consent and how it is gained (K35, S15, S36) - 6.
-Works within boundaries of the role when supporting people or communities.

-Represents the interests of people while managing
+Explains how and why they maintain and keep secure and accurate records and the importance of consent and how it is gained (K35, S15, S36) - Works within boundaries of the role when supporting people or communities.
+Represents the interests of people while managing expectations when engaging with service

-- and how this enables them to work collaboratively with people and communities with empathy and compassion (K31, S30, S31, S32, B4) - 3.
+- collaboratively with people and communities with empathy and compassion (K31, S30, S31, S32, B4) - 3.
 Explains how they have applied evidence-based community development approaches to address health inequalities with or between communities in line with local strategies and policies (K6, S26)

-- expectations when engaging with service providers regarding service scope, availability and access.
+- providers regarding service scope, availability and access.
 Recognises when to escalate in light of any risks identified in a timely manner, including when someone is in distress or crisis, providing the right support when it is needed.
 (K16, K38, S16, S39, S40) - 7.
-Engages with people and communities so that they can identify local provision, including services that can address wider issues, that can help them to achieve their health and wellbeing goals through self-care behaviours and to continue independently without the need for further engagement with the service (K22, K23, S23, S24) - 8.
+Engages with people and communities so that they can identify local provision, including services that can address wider issues, that can help them to achieve their health and wellbeing goals and to continue independently without the need for further engagement with the service (K22, K23, S24) - 8.
 Develops constructive relationships with people and groups to elicit and inform the health and wellbeing concerns and priorities of people and groups while recognising their right to refuse advice and information.
-Helps people identify the key issues impacting on their health and wellbeing whilst being respectful and nonjudgmental of others' circumstances or decisions (K18, K19, S19, S20, B2, B3)
+Helps people identify the key issues impacting on their health and wellbeing whilst being respectful and nonjudgmental of others' circumstances or decisions (K18, K19, S19, S20, B2, B3) - Delivers evidence-based interventions that meet the needs of different

-- Delivers evidence-based interventions that meet the needs of different communities, taking into account how cultural and faith-based differences can impact the implementation (K28, S25) - 10.
+- communities, taking into account how cultural and faith-based differences can impact the implementation (K28, S25) - 10.
 Communicates evidencebased, complex public health messages in a way that is relevant and meaningful to the audience (S29) - 11.
 Works with honesty, integrity and inclusively, with people and communities, when implementing organisational policy, protocol, and procedures for data management and safeguarding, and in compliance with legislation (S33, S38, B1) - 12.
 Works with local communities to implement strategies and policies that improve health outcomes and address health inequalities, including use of evidence-based community development approaches (K6, S26)